 This is yet another misconception that is not rooted in anything even close to fact.
 In-ceiling speakers still give you all of that booming power that you're after, but they're constructed in a way to minimize and account for the natural shaking that occurs when you crank your system up as high as you're willing to go.
 Not only do you not have to worry about your entire home rumbling the next time you sit down to enjoy a film, but you're actually getting the added benefit of top quality construction at the same time.

 These are just a few of the many misconceptions about JENSEN in-ceiling speakers.
-Once you've installed some high quality, low profile in-ceiling speakers into your home theatre system, you'll wonder how you were ever able to watch your favourite movies and TV shows without them.
+Once you've installed some high quality, low profile in-ceiling speakers into your home theater system, you'll wonder how you were ever able to watch your favorite movies and TV shows without them.